Passenger pigeon: Last survivors

 Most captive passenger pigeons were kept for exploitative purposes, but some were housed in zoos and aviaries.
 Audubon alone claimed to have brought 350 birds to England in 1830, distributing them among various noblemen, and the species is also known to have been kept at London Zoo.
 Being common birds, these attracted little interest, until the species became rare in the 1890s.
 By the turn of the 20th century, the last known captive passenger pigeons were divided in three groups; one in Milwaukee, one in Chicago, and one in Cincinnati.
 There are claims of a few further individuals having been kept in various places, but these accounts are not considered reliable today.
 The Milwaukee group was kept by David Whittaker, who began his collection in 1888, and possessed fifteen birds some years later, all descended from a single pair.

 The Chicago group was kept by Charles Otis Whitman, whose collection began with passenger pigeons bought from Whittaker beginning in 1896.
 He had an interest in studying pigeons, and kept his passenger pigeons with other pigeon species.
 Whitman brought his pigeons with him from Chicago to Massachusetts by railcar each summer.
 By 1897, Whitman had bought all of Whittaker's birds, and upon reaching a maximum of 19 individuals, he gave seven back to Whittaker in 1898.
 Around this time, a series of photographs were taken of these birds; 24 of the photos survive.
 Some of these images have been reproduced in various media, copies of which are now kept at the Wisconsin Historical Society.
 It is unclear exactly where, when, and by whom these photos were taken, but some appear to have been taken in Chicago in 1896, others in Massachusetts in 1898, the latter by a J. G. Hubbard.
 By 1902, Whitman owned sixteen birds.
-Many eggs were laid by his pigeons, but few hatched, and many hatchlings died.
+His pigeons laid many eggs, but few hatched, and many hatchlings died.
 A newspaper inquiry was published that requested "fresh blood" to the flock which had now ceased breeding.
 By 1907, he was down to two female passenger pigeons that died that winter, and was left with two infertile male hybrids, whose subsequent fate is unknown.
-By this time, only four (all males) of the birds Whitman had returned to Whittaker were alive, and these died between November 1908 and February 1909.
+By this time, only four (all males) of the birds Whitman returned to Whittaker were alive, and these died between November 1908 and February 1909.